quizoverflow/quizoverflow/README.md

 ### quizoverflow profile [Eng]👋
 #### choi jinu / Soongsil Univ / Electrical Engineering IT convergence / Millitary leave

 - 🔭 I’m currently working on my home as a housekeeper.
 Actually i am a taking a four semester off from Soongsil Univ.
-(2024~2026 for my millitary service 🚑)
+(2024~2026 for millitary service 🚑)
 - 🌱 I’m currently learning /Android native / Server / Dart / etc..
 - 👯 I’m looking to collaborate on those who are interested in Mobile Application
 - 🤔 I’m looking for help with Anyone!!!🔥🔥